Ready to Hire a Recruiter for your Business? Keep these Qualities in Mind

-If you’re a small business owner or entrepreneur, every day can turn into a balancing act of deadlines and expectations.
+Running a successful business is every CEO's mission.
+But as business accelerates so too do expectations.
+That can turn every day into a balancing act of deadlines.
 Finding the time to recruit all-important new hires can easily fall to the bottom of the list—to the detriment of your growing business.

 If that scenario sounds familiar, it may be time to consider hiring a recruiter for your company.

 So what exactly does a recruiter bring to the table?

 A recruiter’s main job function is problem solving, says Dan Ryan, founder of Ryan Search & Consulting, a talent acquisition and development firm.
 “Recruiters have to be able to understand their employer’s needs, and find the best talent to fill those needs,” he says.